antonoeschmidt/data-exchange-server/README.md

 # data-exchange-server

 1. Create `.env` with DB_CONNECTION and PORT
-2. Add `keys.js` with public keys
-3. Run `truffle deploy`, to get compiled contracts.
+2. Run `truffle deploy`, to get compiled contracts.
 Create folders `build/contracts` if they are missing